JimberSoftware/docs/devices/servers/servers.md

 <!-- tabs:end -->

+>[!INFO]
+>For any necessary troubleshooting, you can consult the log files.
+Locations of the log files van be found [here](/./advanced/logging/logging.md).

+---
 ## Server online/offline

 In the overview of the servers, you can see which is online or offline.